cockpit-project/cockpit/bots/README.md

 In order to test Cockpit it is staged into an operating system image.
 These images are tracked in the ```bots/images``` directory.

+These well known image names are expected to contain no ```.``` characters and have no file name extension.

 For managing these images:

  * image-download: Download test images